domidt/CDA/README.md

 ## Settings and parametrisation
 There are five market settings that are set when a new session is created.
-As usual in otree, you are asked to choose the application and set the number of participants.
+As usual in oTree, you are asked to choose the application and set the number of participants.
 When clicking on *configurate session* you can set 4 more parameters, which are the market time in seconds, whether roles are randomised between rounds, whether short selling and buying on margin is allowed.

-Other settings and parameters are either set in the ``__init__.py`` file or transmitted via a table in comma separated format.
+Other settings and parameters are either set in the respective ``__init__.py`` file or transmitted via a table in comma separated format.
+For example, the number of (trial) rounds, the endowment and payment parameters are set in the constants ([C](https://otree.readthedocs.io/en/latest/models.html?highlight=constants#constants)) table.
-Furthermore, in file ``__init__.py`` you can specify the names of the assets, in the n-assets app via the list ``ASSET_NAMES``.
+Furthermore, with n assets you can specify in the ``__init__.py`` file the names of the assets via the list *ASSET_NAMES*.
+For more substantial changes, e.g. changes of the role, endowment, or profit structures, please adapt the respective functions.

 ### Information and partitions denomination
+I think I found a quite convenient approach to distribute information.
+This approach is based on information partitions and truthful disclosure of partitions.
+The partition names are specified in the ``__init__.py`` file via the list *PARTITIONS_NAMES* and the unit value via the list *PARTITIONS_UNIT_VALUES*.
+The amount of units of each partition is specified in comma separated format in the ``_parameters/assetPartition.csv`` file.

+Different information structures can similarly be implemented.
+Modifications must consider various processes.
+There is the process how information is loaded in the function **define_asset_value()** and in the AssetsPartitions table, how roles are attributed with information in the function **define_role_information_structure()**, and how participants are attributed with information in function **assign_role_attr()**.
+It is also very important to adjust the way how information is visualised to participants in the respective JavaScript file, which is either ``_static/sCDAstatic/scriptSAssetInfo.js`` or ``_static/nCDAstatic/scriptnAssetsInfo.js``.

+### Disclaimer
-Disclaimer: The code is provided for educational and academic purposes and you agree that you use such code entirely at your own risk.
+The code is provided for educational and academic purposes and you agree that you use such code entirely at your own risk.

 - *<a id="Chen2016" href="https://doi.org/10.1016/j.jbef.2015.12.001"> Chen, Daniel L., Martin Schonger, Chris Wickens</a>*.
 2016. **oTree—An open-source platform for laboratory, online, and field experiments**. *Journal of Behavioral and Experimental Finance* 9 88-97.
 [![DOI:10.1016/j.jbef.2015.12.001](https://zenodo.org/badge/DOI/10.1016/j.jbef.2015.12.001.svg)](https://doi.org/10.1016/j.jbef.2015.12.001)